-Core consumer prices in the United Kingdom, which exclude energy, food, alcoholic beverages and tobacco, were up 0.4 percent month-over-month in September of 2021, below market expectations of 0.5 percent. source: Office for National Statistics
+Core consumer prices in the United Kingdom, which exclude energy, food, alcoholic beverages and tobacco, were up 0.7 percent month-over-month in October of 2021, above market expectations of 0.4 percent. source: Office for National Statistics

 Core Consumer Prices in the United Kingdom averaged 89.80 points from 1996 until 2021, reaching an all time high of 113.70 points in October of 2021 and a record low of 72.90 points in January of 1996.
 This page provides the latest reported value for - United Kingdom Core Consumer Prices - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Core Consumer Prices - values, historical data and charts - was last updated on December of 2021.

 Core Consumer Prices in the United Kingdom is expected to be 114.06 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United Kingdom Core Consumer Prices is projected to trend around 116.46 points in 2022 and 118.79 points in 2023, according to our econometric models.